Clear Impact logo

 What We Do

 Collectively, Randolph County Opioid-Drug Community Collaborative's prevention/connect to care workgroup is developing a recovery friendly workplace initiative utilizing evidence-based models employed by other states and organizations.
 Recovery friendly workplace programs often include stigma reduction, assessing policies for supportive measures, partnering with human resources teams to enhance programs for employees, and encouraging development of recovery-oriented teams.
-Building on the success of other federal/state agencies and nonprofit organizations, the partners are assessing the current landscape of recovery friendly employers in Randolph County through a survey.
-Identifying employers who have been successful, the workgroup will collaborate to learn what has contributed to their success and additional resources/supports they may need to strengthen their results.
-Through a phased approach, the workgroup will build a recovery friendly workplace program addressing varying levels of support for employees.
+Building on the success of other federal/state agencies and nonprofit organizations, the partners have assessed the current landscape of recovery friendly employers in Randolph County through a survey.
+Identifying employers who have been successful, the workgroup is collaborating to learn what has contributed to their success and additional resources/supports they may need to strengthen their results.
+Through a phased approach, the workgroup is building a recovery friendly workplace program addressing varying levels of support for employees.

 Recovery Friendly Workplace Programs